maifam/maifam/README.md

 Growing up during the birth of Facebook and Myspace, I fell in love with coding and have always been curious with the development of web applications.
 During the pandemic, I utilized my time delving deeper into coding.
 I commited to Flatiron School after teaching myself Ruby for two months.

-The immersive rigorous program taught me not only Ruby on Rails, Javascript, React, Redux, CSS, HTML, PostgreSQL and SQL, but it taught me time-management and patience.
+The immersive rigorous Software Enginerring program taught me not only Ruby on Rails, Javascript, React, Redux, CSS, HTML, PostgreSQL and SQL, but it taught me time-management and patience in learning.
 In March 2021, I completed the Software Engineer Program at Flatiron School.

 ### ⚡ Fun fact:

-When I am not coding and learning about new technologies, I love to spend time outdoors hiking 🏔, traveling 🌍 and eating 🍽!
+When I am not coding and learning about new technologies, I love to spend time outdoors hiking 🏔, traveling the world 🌍 and eating delicious food 🍽!
+I also love meeting new people.

-I would love to connect and collaborate on future projects! 😀
+I would love to connect and collaborate on future projects together! 😀

 ## 📫 Let's Connect